-The work of the Justice and Security Sector encompasses projects on subjects ranging from digitalisation of justice, criminal procedural rights, criminal detention conditions, victims of crime, policing and terrorism.
-This Sector is also responsible for the Agency's large-scale multi-country surveys on violence against women and for the Agency's surveys on discrimination and hate crime against Jews.
+The work of the Justice and Security Sector encompasses projects on subjects ranging from digitalisation of justice, criminal procedural rights, criminal detention conditions, victims of crime (including victims of online fraud), policing and terrorism, as well as access to digital data for criminal investigations.
+This Sector is also responsible for the Agency's large-scale multi-country surveys on violence against women .